carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/03-quarto-documents.md

 1. Keep an eye on the text (the paper) AND the source code.
 These computational steps are essential to ensure computational reproducibility.
 2. Conduct the entire analysis pipeline in a Quarto document: data (pre-)processing, analysis, outputs, and visualization.
 3. Apply a formatting syntax that is part of the R ecosystem and supports LaTeX.
-4. Combine text written in markdown and source code written in R (and other languages).
+4. Combine markdown text and source code in R (and other languages).
 5. Easily share documents with colleagues as supplemental material or as the paper under review.
 6. Get figures automatically updated if you change the underlying parameters in the code.
 The error-prone task of exporting figures and uploading the right figure version to another platform is thus not needed anymore.
 7. Since it uses a text-based format, you can also use versioning control with Git.
-8. If you do not make any changes to the document after creating the output document, you can be sure that the paper was executable at least at the time of submission.
+8. If you do not make any changes to the document after creating the output document, you can be sure that the paper is executable, at least at the time of submission.
 9. Refer to the corresponding code lines in the methodology section, making it unnecessary to use pseudocode, high-level textual descriptions, or just too many words to describe the computational analysis.